Codenator81/drupal8-test-ajax/README.md

 # Drupal 8 Ajax test
-Example for using ajax with Drupal*
+Example for using ajax with Drupal 8